Firefly Aerospace (FLY)

 Jason Kim, Chief Executive Officer

-Jason Kim has served as Chief Executive Officer and a member of the Board at Firefly Aerospace since October 2024.
-He brings over two decades of experience in the aerospace and defense sectors.
-Prior to joining Firefly, Mr. Kim served as CEO of Millennium Space Systems from December 2020 to September 2024, leading the company through a period of significant expansion and technology advancements.
-Before his CEO role, he was Vice President of Strategic Planning at Millennium Space Systems from September 2009 to December 2019.
+Jason Kim has served as the Chief Executive Officer of Firefly Aerospace since October 2024.
+He previously served as Chief Executive Officer of Millennium Space Systems from December 2020 to September 2024, and as Vice President of Strategic Planning from September 2009 to December 2019.
 Mr. Kim has also held positions with Raytheon and Northrop Grumman.
-He attended the United States Air Force Academy, earning a BS in Electrical Engineering, and served in the U.S. Air Force from 1999 to 2006.
+He earned a BS in Electrical Engineering from the United States Air Force Academy and served in the United States Air Force from 1999 to 2006.
 He also holds an MS in Electrical Engineering from the U.S. Air Force Institute of Technology and an MBA from UCLA Anderson School of Management.
-Mr. Kim serves on the Board of Directors for the Air Force Academy Foundation and is a member of the Executive Committee for Space Workforce 2030.

 Darren Ma, Chief Financial Officer

-Darren Ma has served as Chief Financial Officer of Firefly Aerospace since August 2020, bringing 21 years of finance experience.
-He oversees all financial business operations, capital raises, and investor relations.
-Prior to Firefly, Mr. Ma served as Chief Financial Officer and Senior Vice President of Spectra7 Microsystems from November 2017 to July 2020.
-He was also Chief Financial Officer of GigPeak, Inc. from October 2014 to September 2017.
-During his tenure at GigPeak, he was instrumental in strategically raising capital and driving profitable growth that led to its $250 million acquisition by Integrated Device Technology.
-Mr. Ma has also served as a business unit controller at Semtech and a finance manager at Intel.
-He holds a Bachelor of Science in Managerial Economics from the University of California, Davis, and an MBA from the W.P.
+Darren Ma has served as the Chief Financial Officer of Firefly Aerospace since August 2020.
+Prior to this role, he served as Chief Financial Officer and Senior Vice President of Spectra7 Microsystems from November 2017 to July 2020, and as Chief Financial Officer of GigPeak, Inc. from October 2014 to September 2017.
+Mr. Ma's background also includes serving as a business unit controller at Semtech and a finance manager at Intel.
+He received a BS in Managerial Economics from UC Davis and an MBA from the W.P.
 Carey School of Business at Arizona State University.

 Shea Ferring, Chief Technology Officer